Chiefs vs Broncos Prediction — AI Finds CAN'T MISS NFL Lines & Props (Nov 16)

 Defensively, the Broncos have undergone one of the most dramatic midseason turnarounds in the league.
 After early struggles stopping the run, they’ve found a rhythm anchored by a revitalized front seven that’s begun generating consistent pressure.
 Zach Allen and Jonathon Cooper have been effective off the edge, while linebacker Josey Jewell and safety Justin Simmons continue to serve as the cerebral anchors of a defense that has rediscovered its swagger.
 Patrick Surtain II remains one of the league’s premier cornerbacks, capable of shadowing Travis Kelce or taking away Kansas City’s top outside target depending on alignment.
 His ability to eliminate half the field will be essential to limiting Mahomes’ options and forcing Kansas City to sustain long, methodical drives rather than relying on explosive plays.
 Expect Payton to challenge his defense to make Mahomes uncomfortable early and force Kansas City into third-and-long situations—scenarios where Denver’s pass rush can have maximum impact.
 On special teams, kicker Wil Lutz has been consistent, and punter Riley Dixon’s directional control will be vital in limiting the Chiefs’ field position.
 From a betting standpoint, Denver’s 4-5 ATS record underscores a team that battles but struggles to close, especially against elite competition.
 However, playing at altitude and in front of one of the league’s most raucous home crowds gives them an intangible edge that can’t be ignored.
 For Denver to pull off the upset, they must execute a near-perfect formula: establish the run early, win the turnover battle, capitalize on short fields, and convert red-zone opportunities into touchdowns rather than field goals.
 Defensively, limiting Kelce and disrupting Mahomes’ rhythm with disguised pressures will be critical, as will maintaining gap integrity to prevent Isiah Pacheco from gashing them on inside runs.
 If the Broncos can feed off the energy of their home crowd, protect Nix, and play mistake-free football, they have a legitimate chance to keep this rivalry matchup close into the fourth quarter.
 Beating Kansas City may still be a tall order, but this version of Denver—organized, confident, and disciplined—appears far more equipped to push the Chiefs than in years past, making this game a potential statement moment for the new Payton-led era in the Mile High City.

-AI algorithm Remi is pouring through loads of datapoints on each team.
-In fact, anytime the Chiefs and Broncos play there’s always several intriguing trends to key in on.
+AI algorithm Remi is pouring through tons of stats on each team.
+In fact, anytime the Chiefs and Broncos play there’s always several intriguing observations to key in on.
 Not to mention games played at Empower Field at Mile High in Nov can often follow normal, predictable betting trends.

 Remi's searched hard and found the best prop for this matchup: T. Franklin under 44.5 Receiving Yards.